-Reincke also said that he has gotten a lot of hate emails from people with opposing views.
-He said that some people told him that he shouldn’t be allowed to serve in the army reserve after his decision.
+Reincke also said that he has received a lot of hate emails from people with opposing views.
+He said that some people told him that he shouldn’t be allowed to serve in the Army Reserve after his decision.

 He was also called derogatory names that were related to his political views.
 Despite some of the negative reactions, Reincke is still sticking by his choice.